falcosecurity/driverkit/docs/builder_images.md

 ## Customize builder images repos

 Moreover, users can also ship their own builder images in their own docker repositories, by using `--builderrepo` CLI option.

+Instead of passing a docker repo, one can also pass the full path to a so-called builder images index yaml file.
+It is mostly convenient in "static" scenarios, but it also gives the ability to freely define images name since all required infos are explicitly stated in the index file.
+For an example of such a file, see [index.yaml](./index.yaml).

-One can use this option multiple times; builder repos are a priority first list of docker repositories that can each provide up to 100 builder images.
+One can use this option multiple times; builder repos are a priority first list of docker repositories or builder images indexes (they can be mixed too!).
-Note that default falcosecurity repo will always be enforced as lowest priority repo.

 ## Force use a builder image